Lifelines International Fund for Education

 Path to Sustainability

-Applications should demonstrate how these values are embedded in the proposed project and organizational culture.
+Applications should demonstrate how these principles are embedded in the proposed project and organisational culture.

 Specific to Project Type